xiv-stats/xiv-sim-documentation/README.md

 // to use ExecuteMultipleEvents in here to execute events sequentially data.mechanicEvents = new List<MechanicEvent>();

-// Will produce the json file containing all the mechanic data.
+// This will produce the json file containing all the mechanic data.
 // Save this to a file and you can use it in the simulator. data.ToString();